Hawaiian Wings

-We are on the cusp of football season and you know what that means – tailgate party time!
-Polynesian chicken wings are full of flavor, are easy to keep warm and make delicious game day food.
+We are on the cusp of football season, and you know what that means – tailgate party time!
+Hawaiian Wings are full of flavor, easy to keep warm, and make delicious game day food.
 Plus, who doesn’t love a good wing recipe?

 I found a version of this recipe in an old cookbook of mine.
-The sauce ingredients weren’t really what suited our tastes so I set out to alter them. ]
+The sauce ingredients weren’t exactly what suited our tastes, so I made a few adjustments to make the recipe my own.

 I made them for my husband and me, although my son did taste one and wished he had a plate full.
-Next time, because there will be a next time they were so yummy!
+So I made it again, not long after that first time.
 It’s also an easy recipe to increase the number of servings and double the sauce ingredients.

-If you’re serving them for game day at home, keep them warm in a slow cooker with some extra sauce in it.
+If you’re serving them for game day at home, keep them warm in a slow cooker with extra sauce.

 Ingredients